 “Companies set their budget rates for currencies and interest rates in lots of different ways,” he says.
 “Since the budget should be closely linked to the underlying business, it can be sensible to base budget rates on the same exchange rates that are used when pricing the company’s products.
 Otherwise prevailing exchange rates can also be an appropriate starting point.

-“Some companies are more forward-looking in their budgeting and choose exchange rates and interest rates based on forecasts,” Kesti explains.
+“Some companies are more forward-looking in their budgeting and choose exchange rates and interest rates based on forecasts,” Eek Nielsen explains.
 “Forecasting financial markets is not easy, however, even in the short term, and currency forecasts presented by banks, for example, cannot be regarded as a guarantee of what the future trend will be.
 It can therefore be good to take account of normal market movements.
 A company that has already hedged some of its currency and interest rate exposure is often advised to use the hedged rates when budgeting.
 On the other hand, it is rarely a good idea to use budget rates that deviate significantly from current levels or the hedged rates.
 If you pay too much regard to risks when budgeting, it can undermine the budget’s purpose as a benchmark and control function for the business.”

-Important to be aware of the company’s sensitivity
+Be aware of the company’s sensitivity

-“And,” she adds, “they reveal how much companies can vary in terms of their risk appetite.
+“And,” he adds, “they reveal how much companies can vary in terms of their risk appetite.
 But it’s essentially about creating a situation that you feel happy with as a company – a situation that allows you the freedom to focus on your business and not worry about exchange rate and interest rate fluctuations.”

 One way of reducing risk is to hedge interest expenses and currency flows.
 The company enters into an agreement with the bank in which it locks in its interest rate or currency flow.
 This can be done by fixing the rate at a particular level or by buying currency forward contracts.